TimileyinSamuel/SQL-Case-Study-2-Pizza-Runner/README.md

 What was the volume of orders for each day of the week?

-B. Runner and Customer Experience
+B. RUNNER AND CUSTOMER EXPERIENCE

 How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)

 What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?